 The math is simple…

 Sexually active + no birth control, quite often = teenage pregnancy.

 I don’t think Spears’ fear of opening up about her sexuality is any different from any other teenager.
 Whether they answer to Disney or whether they answer to Mom and Dad, teens still struggle with the fact that, in someone’s eyes, they’re viewed as wholesome.
 Just like our kids don’t want to imagine their parents having sex, we surely don’t want to think that our kids are having sex, even just visiting sites such as watch my gf adult.
 But they are and unless we make sure the lines of communication are wide open with no judgement, the chance is there for an unwanted pregnancy or STD.

 It’s hard to accept this stage of our kids lives.
 Remember when the biggest thing you worried about was why your 2-year-old wouldn’t stop crying?
 That’s a cakewalk compared to the issues that lie before us.
 If we’re not having these talks with our kids now, it’ll be ALL of us that won’t stop crying if we’re faced with a life changing event like an unwanted pregnancy.

 So if you haven’t started having the conversations already, make a promise to yourself that you’ll start ASAP.
 I’m not saying barge into their room, but when the opportunity presents itself, be prepared to start the conversation.
-Talk about sex.. talk about contraception.. talk about abstinence and talk about what could happen.
+Talk about sex.. talk about contraception.. talk about abstinence and talk about what could happen, just don’t go into specifics such as abstinence exploration such as using Lock the Cock products and more specific sexual activities.
 Because I know in this house, the only babies that I want to see for the next 15 years are the ones that are visiting.